colbyj/bride-of-frankensystem/docs/reference/expressions.rst

 Calculations on a questionnaire
 -------------------------------

 A ``participant_calculations`` block computes derived values from a participant's responses — scale scores, reverse-scored items, categorical bins.
 The result is stored alongside the raw responses and shows up as its own column in the CSV export.
-The block lives inside a questionnaire's JSON file (see :doc:`advanced_questionnaires`).
+The block lives inside a questionnaire's JSON file (see :doc:`/reference/questionnaire_properties`).

 .. code-block:: json